bdwain/redux-loop/docs/ApiDocs.md

 `batch` allows you to group cmds as a single cmd to be awaited and dispatched.
 All cmds run in a batch will be executed in parallel, but they will not proceed in parallel.
-For example, if a long-running request is batched with an action scheduled with `Cmd.constant`, no dispatching of either cnd will occur until the long-running request completes.
+For example, if a long-running request is batched with an action scheduled with `Cmd.action`, no dispatching of either cnd will occur until the long-running request completes.

 #### Examples